RSV Clinical Trials in Tampa, FL – Get Paid to Help Advance Respiratory Research

 Are RSV vaccines approved?

 Yes.
-Pfizer’s Abrysvo and Moderna’s mResvia are FDA-approved for adults over 60.
-Other trials study mRNA vaccines, booster dose responses, and attenuated vaccine models for infants.
+Pfizer’s Abrysvo and Moderna’s mResvia are FDA-approved for adults 60 and older.
+Ongoing trials test booster responses and protection for younger adults and infants.

 What’s the difference between RSV and the flu?